Genivia/RE-flex/INSTALL.md

 In addition, the `reflex/vs` directory contains batch scripts to build projects with MS Visual Studio C++.

-### Unix/Linux and Mac OS
+### Unix/Linux and macOS

-On Mac OS X you can use [homebrew](https://brew.sh) to install RE/flex with `brew install re-flex`.
-Otherwise:
+On Linux and macOS systems you can use [homebrew](https://brew.sh) to install RE/flex with `brew install re-flex`.

-You have two options: 1) quick install or 2) configure and make.
+Otherwise, you have two options: 1) quick install or 2) configure and make.

 ### Quick install